hubrick/vertx-rest-client/README.md

 # Vert.x Rest client

+A fully functional Vert.x REST client with RxJava support.

-The implementation is inspired by Spring's RestTemplate.
+The basic idea is inspired by Spring's RestTemplate.
 The handling of MimeTypes and HttpMessageConverters is taken directly from Spring.
-It's basically a wrapper around the Vert.x HttpClient which makes it much easier to talk to REST endpoints.

 ## Compatibility
 - Java 8+